be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 - Know the list of Document Providers
 - Know the preferences of a particular eBox (enterprise)

-A ``POST /eboxPreferences/search``call allows to know whether the enterprise has opt for recieving his messages exclusivly in eBox or when he visited his eBox for the last time.
+A ``POST /eboxPreferences/search``call allows to know whether the enterprise has opt for receiving his messages exclusively in eBox or when he visited his eBox for the last time.

 The same call will in the future provide indicative information about the number of messages and unread messages that are available in the eBox.